Md-Dipu/learning-c/Day-5/Task 5.6.md

 **Case 0** (_input_):

 ```
+25
 92 83 93 77 70 81 77 67 62 71 65 63 51 78 52 51 49 57 77 67 53 48 65 78 46
 ```

 **Case 0** (_output_):

 ```
-823 850
+821 852
 ```

-Here, taking 25 number from 0 to 100 and displaying counting result 1st boys' then girls'.
+Here, taking 25 (_n_) number from 0 to 100 and displaying counting result 1st boys' then girls'.